 For many, including myself, the 2011-2012 Player Usage Charts [PDF] released by Robert Vollman (and friends) have proven invaluable, as the foreword suggests, for putting “last year’s player production into context”.
 Based on zone start and quality of competition data, these charts help us to see how a team’s players were utilized by their coach in relation to each other.

-The following graphic helps interpret the significance of a player’s bubble (the size of which reflects his Relative Corsi, blue being a positive value and white a negative value) on a team’s chart:
+The graphic leading into this piece helps interpret the significance of a player’s bubble (the size of which reflects his Relative Corsi, blue being a positive value and white a negative value) on a team’s chart.

 Again, Clare Austin of Raw Charge has already done an excellent job assessing the Lightning’s player usage last season under coach Guy Boucher based on the Hockey Abstract charts.
 However, these excluded all players with less than 10 games played which meant that Mike Angelidis (6 games), J.T.
 Brown (5 games) and Evan Oberg (3 games) were not shown on the Lightning’s chart.